Intro

 I would dare any church, local or greater, to invite and build relationships with anyone who would accept that invitation.
 We fall into the myth of believing that we have to reach a certain status to help or serve others, especially in Western culture.
 For many Christians and people in general, we invest so much time into achieving a certain level of success that we lose the ability to help others.
 I myself have become so absorbed in my social status, my financial status, and my spiritual status that I am sure to have missed many opportunities to put my God given gifts to work in spite of my situation.
 Even to this day I fear that I spend way too much time feeling sorry for myself.

 I want to conclude by saying that I know the processes I have proposed are not easy.
 I am also not trying to justify obvious wrongs by thinking of sin as an epidemic instead of a list we can avoid.
 If you take anything away from this, I would say that we should redistribute our energy into what we can participate in or what we are called to rather than taking stands against certain behaviors or people.
 It is impossible to know why certain people do things unless we truly walk in their shoes.
 I'm not saying we would make the same decisions, but it is undeniable that environment and circumstance influence choices.
-The sins of the "haves" are not any less to God than the sins of the "have nots."
-Rather than isolating certain people for certain behavior and speaking against them, why don't we work together to improve others' situations so it is less tempting to resort to certain behaviors?

 We are called to love God and love people above all else, so let's continue to do our best to love people as God intended.